KubeKanvas Logo

 docker push yourdockerhub/nextjs-blog:latest

-Now let's deploy the containerized Next.js application to Kubernetes.
+Now let's perform the Kubernetes deployment of the containerized Next.js application.
 Here's an enhanced deployment with production-ready configurations:

 apiVersion: apps/v1